capistrano/rvm/README.md

 ## Usage

+Include the rvm plugin in your Capfile:

     # Capfile

     require 'capistrano/rvm'

+Set these in every stage file dependant on your server configuration:

+    # stage file (production.rb or else)

     set :rvm_type, :user # or :system, depends on your rvm setup set :rvm_ruby_version, '2.0.0-p247'

-Use `:rvm_type` to indicate whether to use a single user installation or rvm or a multi-user (or system) installation of rvm.
+Use `:rvm_type` to indicate whether to use a single user installation a multi- user (or system) installation of rvm.
 If you specify `:user`, capistrano expects to find your rvm installation in `~/.rvm`.
 If you specify `:system`, capistrano expects to find your rvm installation in `/usr/local/rvm`.
 If you have rvm installed elsewhere, use `rvm_custom_path` to tell capistrano where it is:

     set :rvm_type, :user
     set :rvm_custom_path, '~/.myveryownrvm'